• Skip to main content

 3.1: Gather Maintenance Data

-Objective: Collect historical maintenance data and performance metrics.
+Collect historical maintenance data and performance metrics.

 Actions: Retrieve data from maintenance management systems, equipment logs, and sensor data;